caymansimpson/reuniclusVGC/README.md

     4. EV spreads
     5. IV spreads
     6. Pokemon brought
+5. Why VGC will be more computationally difficult
+    1. Action Space; Singles Action Space is 13 and Doubles Action Space is 418.
+    2. Turn Action Space; Singles is 169 while Doubles is 174,724 (ignoring probabilities which exacerbates this because the probabilities compound)
+    3. More emphasis on teampreview (since there's an extra element of picking 4 out of 6).
+However, whie this is certainly another type of problem, it will be comparatively trivial to solve.

 ### ML basics:
 - We need to learn a “policy”; given the game state, and thus a set of possible actions, ML will choose the most optimal action